 Enabling assessment of distortion at the decoder side without having access to the original signals.
 This use case is related to retrieval of lossy coded segments from a dataset by classifying and filtering of the segments in the context of further post-processing such as artificial intelligence-based training.

 Transcoding (encoding of a decoded bitstream) from lossless to lossy or tandem coding (lossy to lossy).
-According to the first use case of lossless to lossy, the first encoding stage is lossless, therefore during the second stage encoding, the signal from the first stage encoding can be used a a reference, thus enabling computation of the distortion measures.
+According to the first use case of lossless to lossy, the first encoding stage is lossless, therefore during the second stage encoding, the signal from the first stage encoding can be used as a reference, thus enabling computation of the distortion measures.
 According to the second use case of tandem coding, the first encoding stage is lossy, therefore there is no direct access to the reference signal during the second encoding stage.
 In this case, estimating the distortion at the second stage involves estimating the distortion measures based on an approximation derived from the distortion measures or quantization parameters from the first encoding stage.

 sp_num_features specifies the number of features within a segment.

-sp_feature_type specifies the FeatureType, as defined in feat_extract( ) in clause 6.4.2.10, stored in string type value.
+sp_feature_type specifies the FeatureType[ i ], as defined in feat_extract( ) in clause 6.4.2.10, stored in string type value.

 sp_feature_segment_marking_flag indicates the presence of feature marking.